Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 Having a 9-5 desk-job, Joe understands the struggles of juggling a hectic life with trying to maintain a good physique.

-For most people just looking to lose some weight, a calorie deficit of between 300-700 per day is the right amount to produce a level of weight loss that’s noticeable and motivating, without overstimulating hunger
+For most people just looking to lose some weight, anything over a calorie deficit of 700 per day will likely be too much to maintain long-term.
+A deficit of between 300-700 calories per day is about right for most people and will produce noticeable results without negative physical and mental side effects

 Yes, of course, we all want to lose weight as quickly as we possibly can